-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on April 29, 2016
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on April 28, 2017

-NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Shareholders (the "Annual Meeting") of RLJ Lodging Trust will be held at the Bethesda Residence Inn, 7335 Wisconsin Ave, Bethesda, MD 20814 on Friday, April 29, 2016, at 11:30 a.m.
+NOTICE IS HEREBY GIVEN that the 2017 Annual Meeting of Shareholders (the "Annual Meeting") of RLJ Lodging Trust will be held at the Bethesda Residence Inn, 7335 Wisconsin Ave, Bethesda, MD 20814 on Friday, April 28, 2017, at 11:30 a.m.
 Eastern Time, for the following purposes:

-- (1) to elect the seven trustees named in the Proxy Statement; - (2) to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2016; - (3) to approve (on a non-binding basis) the compensation of our named executive officers; - (4) to amend our Articles of Amendment and Restatement of Declaration of Trust (the "Declaration of Trust") to allow our shareholders to amend our bylaws by a majority vote of the outstanding shares entitled to be cast on the matter; and - (5) to transact such other business as may properly come before the meeting or any adjournments or postponements of the Annual Meeting.
+- (1) to elect the seven trustees named in the Proxy Statement; - (2) to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2017; - (3) to approve (on a non-binding basis) the compensation of our named executive officers; and - (4) to transact such other business as may properly come before the meeting or any adjournments or postponements of the Annual Meeting.

-The Board of Trustees has fixed the close of business on Tuesday, March 15, 2016 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
-Accordingly, only shareholders of record at the close of business on that date are entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
+The Board of Trustees has fixed the close of business on Thursday, March 16, 2017 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting, only shareholders of record at the close of business on that date are entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.

-This notice and the enclosed Proxy Statement are first being made available to our shareholders on or about . , 2016.
+This notice and the enclosed Proxy Statement are first being made available to our shareholders on or about March 28, 2017.